Measuring the Size of a Molecule

 in your report all of the caculations asked for in the Discussion section.
 Do this in a dedicated section titled Sample Calculations.

 mass of one molecule (g).
-Give averages for length, width, and mass and calculate experimental precision based on the range in these results.
+Give averages for length and mass and calculate experimental precision based on the range in these results.
 Also, compare your results with the data below.
 Do a comparison which gauges your accuracy (see method below).

 These data are provided in order for you to decide whether your experimental results are accurate.
 You can calculate a percent error for accuracy by using the following formula: